harrisonzhu508/citadelchallenge/docs/source/gp.rst

-solutions to these SPDEs. ``R-INLA`` (Lindgren et al., 2015) is a library that uses the Bayesian method integrated nested Laplace approximation (INLA) to construct weak solutions to linear fractional SPDEs, but this places too much restriction of the underlying SPDE and would result in blackbox modelling.
+solutions to these SPDEs. ``R-INLA`` (Lindgren et al., 2015) is a library that uses the Bayesian method integrated nested Laplace approximation (INLA) to construct weak solutions to linear fractional SPDEs, but this places too much restriction of the underlying SPDE and would result in black-box modelling.

 Gaussian Processes Review